Protect your account

 How you can protect your account

-Link your phone number to your account or enable two-factor authentication in order to protect your account from hacking or theft.
-After taking these measures, your account security will no longer depend solely on a password and it will be easier to solve access problems.
+Link your phone number to your Yandex ID or enable two-factor authentication to protect your account from hacking or theft.
+After that, your account security will no longer depend solely on a password, and it will be easier to solve access problems.

 If you don't want to enable two-factor authentication, try to protect your password using the following methods: